What is Green Architecture?

 Materials Used in Green Architecture

 The materials used in green architecture are those that encourage good thermal performance, energy efficiency, water efficiency, resource management and save general construction costs.
 The materials long-term effects on the environment are a key criterion for selection.
 The following list provides a guide to the types of materials which are suitable for green building.
 The best materials are those which combine several of these features; materials like Accoya modified wood.
 This is sustainable, durable, manufacture is resource efficient, it is made from renewable material and it is non-toxic.
 Materials like these are the mainstay of the most ecological builds and their use helps towards obtaining certification such as LEED.

 1. Recycled products

-Recycled content products are used in green architecture on the account of their resource efficiency.
+Recycled content products are used in green architecture on account of their resource efficiency.
 Examples of recycled products include paper insulation from recycled newspapers and cardboards, cotton insulation from recycled denim, recycled stone and recycled steel.
-They are effective because they use less chemicals and energy to process, and also require less virgin resources.
+They are effective because they use fewer chemicals and energy to process and also require fewer virgin resources.

 2. Materials manufactured with resource efficient processes